 From a distance, user stories can sound like product requirements.
 While both of these descriptions help explain a product, they go about it differently:

-Product requirements outline the functions a product performs in itself.
-Some teams outline product requirements within their acceptance criteria.
-As a result, some devs use the terms interchangeably.
+• Product requirements outline the functions a product performs in itself.
+Some teams outline product requirements within their acceptance criteria, so some developers use the terms interchangeably.

 Teams generally write user stories early in development.
 This way, they can pinpoint how their tool satisfies a core need and work backward.
 By contrast, teams write product requirements later in production.
 These requirements focus less on the user and more on how the product works in isolation.